nsmryan/nsmryan.github.io/posts/2018-09-16-CFE-CFS-Architecture.markdown

 In this architecture, we might have a single task/thread/process which recieves commands, produces telemetry, and does all the hardware control in one place.
+This provides the greatest degree of control, potentially the least overhead, and the fewest mental overhead as it has no mechanisms to learn or decoupling to reason about.

+This architecture would be the quickest to get up and running if starting from scratch and creating a system with a limit set of functionality as it does not require developing additional infrastructure beyond the needs of the specific application.

 Of course, there are some significant disadvantages as a project gets bigger, as it is ported between projects and has to be largely rewritten, and as its architecture requires large changes to accomidate new requirements or functionality.
+It is the least flexible and provides no abstractions to use when reasoning about the codebase.

 ## Modules
 All embedded software systems that I've ever seen split off functionality into modules.
-A module contains internal state, and communicates with other modules through shared memory, message queues, and function called- whatever is appropriate for the specific need.
+A module contains internal state, and communicates with other modules through shared memory, message queues and other synchronization primitives, and function called- whatever is appropriate for the specific need.

 Each hardware interface will get a module, each complex algorithm, each piece of identifiable functionality like task scheduling or health monitoring.
 The decomposition of the system into modules is usually done early in the project to organize and schedule software development.
 Having an architecture like this assists in reasoning about the software, understanding execution and dependancies between its pieces, helps scheduling which functionality should be developed at what time, and manages complexity by sectioning off software into islands which can be developed, reviewed and understood mostly in isolation.

-Modules can vary in size enormously, and there is no limit to how complex a module can be, but the ones I see are usually between 1K and 10K lines of code.
-In the systems I have worked in there have been ~20 modules, and somewhere between 20 to 40K lines of code in total.
+Modules can vary in size enormously There is no limit to how complex a module can be, but the ones I see are usually between 1K and 10K lines of code.
+In the systems I have worked in there have been ~20 modules, and somewhere between 20K to 40K lines of code in total (logical lines of code counted by cloc).

 Some modules provide a library of functions to use by other modules, some provide core services